- Why is your product called Q Hydration?

 - Quercetin is a bioflavonoid derived from fruits, plants and vegetables.
 Studies have shown quercetin to provide sustained energy, offer health and immune system support and provide powerful anti-inflammatory relief.

-- What else is in Q Energy?
+- What else is in Q Hydration?

 - In addition to Quercetin, Q delivers a synergistic blend of 4 herbal extracts (rhodiola, ginseng, gingko biloba, and green tea), 8 essential vitamins (A, B1, B2, B3, B6, C, D & E) and electrolytes (potassium and sodium citrates) to help with performance and recovery.
 We selected some ingredients because they make Quercetin more available and other ingredients because they are naturally awesome in their own right.
 You can learn more about the benefits of each active ingredient here.